John Pulskamp: Sporting Kansas City

 On February 24, 2020, Pulskamp signed a professional homegrown player deal with Major League Soccer club Sporting Kansas City.
 He spent the majority of the 2020 season as a backup goalkeeper, appearing on the bench 13 times but without making a single appearance.
 He also made two appearances for Sporting Kansas City II in the USL Championship, with loans being limited due to the COVID-19 pandemic.

 Pulskamp made his debut for Sporting on April 17, 2021, during the club's first match of the season against the New York Red Bulls.
 Due to injuries to Sporting Kansas City's starting goalkeeper, Tim Melia and two backups, Pulskamp was given the start.
 The match ended in a 2–1 victory.

 International career

 Pulskamp was born in the United States to an American father and Palestinian mother and is eligible for both national teams.
 On January 18, 2020, he made his international debut for the United States under-20 side against Mexico U20.
 In December 2021, he was called up to the senior team for their friendly against Bosnia and Herzegovina, but did not make an appearance in the match.
-He was selected as an 2024 Olympic squad alternative.
+He was selected as a 2024 Olympic squad alternative.